Arshad-ahmedk/Phishing_Detection_extention/README.md

 ✅ Uses Google Safe Browsing API for accurate threat analysis.
 ✅ Toggleable functionality via the popup interface.

-##Installation
+## Installation
-1.Download the Source Code:
+1 Download the Source Code:

 Clone this repository or download the ZIP file.